xav32290/docs/content/en/docs/domain/edge-deployment-scenarios.md

 - In some cases it may be desirable to use multiple outside NATs in order to identify traffic from a gateway-side host using a unique source IP at the edge.
 Using more than a handful of outside NATs is not recommended as it may present a problem with connectivity during a HA failover situation.

 ### L3 to L4 Proxying - Function with 1 IP
-In deployments where only a few services need to be accessed via an edge node, it may make sense to deploy the edge node in a mode by which the edge node intercepts layer 3 TCP traffic and proxies the traffic to a TCP service defined in the L4 Proxy configuration.
+In deployments where only a few services need to be accessed via an edge node, it may make sense to deploy the edge node in a mode in which the edge node intercepts layer 3 TCP traffic and proxies the traffic to a TCP service defined in the L4 Proxy configuration.
 The advantage of configuring the edge node in this fashion is that the traffic effectively does a source pat out of the [node]({{< ref "docs/concepts/node" >}}) interface IP address, thus simplifying the network configuration at the edge node location.
 The edge node appears to the server as a single client machine accessing the server, rather than a range of different IP clients for which the network in that location must be configured to forward traffic to.
 One of the biggest differences between this and the previous outside nat configuration is that all traffic is coming from the single interface IP address, rather than a separate IP address.

 #### Considerations in this configuration:
 - In this configuration all traffic for a configured service will come from a single IP address.
 If you need to differentiate different clients by IP address, this configuration will not suffice.